The greater-Sacramento region is an excellent place for local libations.

 While Gold River’s spirits celebrate the heyday of speakeasies, the story behind J.J.
 Pfister Distilling celebrates the American Dream.
 J.J.
 Pfister was born in Switzerland in 1844 and came to America to start a high-end knitwear company.
 Years later in 2015, his great-grandson and great-great-grandson start a distillery and name the business in honor of their family patriarch.
 Their product line of vodkas, whiskeys, bourbons, and brandies are all organic.
 J.J.
 Pfister also offers distillery tours, which are informative, fun, and will give you a new appreciation for how your favorite spirits are made.

 The selection of craft breweries in the Barrel District runs deep: As the local beer scene grows, so do your options.
-There’s something for every kind of beer drinker in the Barrel District, so it’s easy to plan a pub crawl.
+There’s something for every kind of beer drinker in the Barrel District.
+So, it’s easy to plan a pub crawl and never leave Rancho Cordova.

 From there, make your way to Claimstake Brewing, a place for libations with a name that tips its hat to the wild-west heritage of Northern California.
 This establishment specializes in small batches, meaning that you never know what you are going to get when you walk in, but you can be assured it will be tasty.
 Its loyal following loves the stout and IPA, but since its tap list changes weekly, you often don’t know what you will have to choose from until you show up, which is half the fun.